porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/angular.md

 ---

 ## Reproduce on your own
-To build your own application which is provided with the Porsche Design System follow these simple steps:
+To build your own application with the components of the Porsche Design System, follow these steps:

+* Follow the instructions at [Introduction](https://designsystem.porsche.com/v1/#/start-coding/introduction) to get the required npm package
 * Run `ng new my-app` to create a new angular workspace and initial project
 * Install the Porsche Design System